top of page

 OT Activities for Down’s Syndrome

-The OT activities in Down’s syndrome target limitations and improve the functioning of individuals.
+The OT activities in Down syndrome target limitations and improve the functioning of individuals.
 The cause for Down’s is trisomy of the 21st pair of chromosomes.
 Thus, instead of 46 chromosomes, the child has 47 chromosomes.
-A child with Down syndrome has hypermobility of joints and laxity of ligaments Also, they have specific physical characteristics.
+A child with Down syndrome has hypermobility of joints and laxity of ligaments.
+Also, they have specific physical characteristics.
 And, intellectual disability is present.

-Note that every child with Down is different.
+Note: Every child with Down syndrome is different.
 While some may have medical complications and need elaborate interventional services, others may be relatively well adjusted.
 Consequently, their degree of independence in daily activities varies too.

 Persons with Down’s Syndrome may have a lower IQ compared to their peers.
-However, every individual irrespective of their IQ can possess unique talents and skills like no other.
+However, every individual—irrespective of IQ—can possess unique talents and skills like no other.
 They can also grow up to have a typical family and career, just like us all!

 Fine Motor Skills: